 Problema #5 – Planes without Schedules

 We finally got off the river having lost one phone, control of one bowel, and our collective will to live.
 Rocking up to the airport we were ready to get our mosquito bitten asses out of the jungle and back to Medellin.
 But the gods of aviation were not smiling down on us that day.
 Our plane was delayed by three hours.
 This meant that I would miss my connection in Bogota and that my lovely pals would be subjected to an eight-hour journey that should have been just four.

 Being eternally broke, missing my connection and buying a new flight was not an option so I set about arguing at the check-in desk in very shit Spanish.
 Eventually, and I have no idea how, I was booked on a different flight to Bogota with a different airline.
 That flight would give me just 30 minutes to make my next flight, and if you’ve ever travelled with me you’ll know that I like to arrive AT LEAST three hours early for every trip I take.
 I was a ball of stress for the two-hour flight and as soon as it landed I was one of those dickheads pushing to get my bags and get off the plane first (I hate those people and I know you do too).

 You should have seen me running through the airport.
 Hungover belly churning, Amazon-induced stench wafting along with me, back fat wobbling hard enough to give me whiplash.
 I got to the gate with minutes to spare and used that time to buy and eat a family-sized bag of crisps because I was a sad and stressed (they wouldn’t take my wet money until I almost started crying because I needed crisps so badly).

-I’m writing this four days after our ordeal and I feel like the emotional trauma is still with me.
+I’m writing this four days after my worst travel day ever and I feel like the emotional trauma is still with me.
 One thing’s for sure, I’m never drinking jungle juice again.

 Photos by the super brilliant Swiss Tom.